Private School Quiz

 Maria Montessori graduated with a degree in medicine in 1896.
 She was one of Italy's first female doctors.

-Actually, two people spearheaded the movement in America which we now call progressive education.
-John Dewey and Francis Parker in the late 19th and early twentieth centuries revolutionized the way children were taught.
-Learning up to that point had been largely learning by rote.
-Dewey and Parker believed strongly that children should explore and discover in order to learn.
+Two people spearheaded the movement in America, which we now call progressive education.
+In the late 19th and early 20th centuries, John Dewey and Francis Parker revolutionized how children were taught.
+Up until that point, learning had been largely by rote.
+Dewey and Parker believed strongly that children should explore and discover to learn.
 This video explains some of the tenets of the progressive movement.

 12. What percentage of American students attend private school?

-The Kamehameha Schools in Hawaii were established in 1887 by a legacy from the last princess of the Hawaiian royal family, Princess Bernice Pauahi Bishop.
+The Kamehameha Schools in Hawaii were established in 1887 as a legacy from Princess Bernice Pauahi Bishop, the last princess of the Hawaiian royal family.

 14. Which New England family founded Exeter and Andover?